Updated September 2023

 When a mortgage case goes through the courts the property is put up directly for auction, a golden opportunity for alert buyers ready to benefit from others’ misfortune.

 The legal process is hindered however by notification problems.
 “It’s very difficult to find people in Marbella; there are a lot of isolated residential estates and villas, and holiday homes with foreign owners who don’t live in the town permanently.
 That makes our work a lot more difficult”, adds the judge.

-At present the six Marbella courts have an average of 700 cases each which involve the repossession of property or other assets being frozen.
+At present, the six Marbella courts have an average of 700 cases each which involves the repossession of property or other assets being frozen.

 Debtors in the community

-There have always been neighbours who will go out of their way to avoid paying their community fees.
-However in the last year the courts have noticed a considerable increase in cases brought against neighbours who could end up losing their home.
+There have always been neighbors who will go out of their way to avoid paying their community fees.
+However, in the last year, the courts have noticed a considerable increase in cases brought against neighbors who could end up losing their homes.
 Judge Ángel Sánchez explains that community fees “are among the first things that people stop paying” when times get tough, especially in Marbella where these bills tend to be high due to the large numbers of developments with pools and gardens.

 ©, All Rights Reserved - The contents of this report may NOT be copied, reproduced, or distributed without the explicit written consent of Goldonomic.